Kentucky Court Records

 How to Access Criminal Court Records in Kentucky

-The two ways to access Kentucky Criminal Court records are online and in-person.
-To view records of criminal cases online, visit the CourtNet 2.0 portal of the Kentucky Court of Justice website.
-Search for case files by providing a case number, name of one party involved in the trial, or a citation number.
-Select Criminal from the Case Category menu and choose a county to restrict your search.
+The public can access Kentucky Criminal Court records in a variety of ways, including online and in-person.
+Record seekers can view criminal case files online by visiting the CourtNet 2.0 portal of the Kentucky Court of Justice website.
+Searches typically require a case number, name of one party involved in the trial, or a citation number.
+Results can also be filtered by selecting Criminal from the Case Category menu and choosing a county.

 The CourtNet 2.0 search index only provides access to limited case information.
-Use it to look up docket information for misdemeanor and felony criminal cases held in Kentucky.
+It may also be useful for looking up docket information on misdemeanor and felony criminal cases held in Kentucky.
 This database can provide records of misdemeanor cases for at least the last five years and records of felony cases from 1978 to date.

-For full access to case files, visit the Office of the Circuit Court Clerk in the county where the case was heard.
+For full access to case files, members of the public can visit the Office of the Circuit Court Clerk in the county where the case was heard.
 Kentucky Circuit Court Clerks are responsible for maintaining the records of both District and Circuit Courts.
-Use the Kentucky Judicial Directory to find the names, addresses, and phone numbers of all Circuit Clerks in the Commonwealth.
+The Kentucky Judicial Directory provides a listing of the names, addresses, and phone numbers of all Circuit Clerks in the Commonwealth.

-Kentucky law requires all Circuit Clerk Offices to have public access terminals where court records can be viewed.
+Circuit Clerk Offices typically have public access terminals where court records can be viewed.
 Access from these computer terminals is free.
 Records accessible from these terminals have more details and include more files than those found online on CourtNet 2.0.
-To inspect paper copies of criminal case records, contact the staff of the Circuit Clerk’s Office with your request.
+To inspect paper copies of criminal case records, requesters may need to contact the staff of the Circuit Clerk’s Office with their request.
 They can also help locate archived records stored off-site and those recorded on microfilm.

-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific record or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating as a standalone entity without connections to any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific record or multiple records.
 To find a record using the search engines on these sites, interested parties must provide the following information:

 Note that third-party sites are not government-sponsored websites, and record availability may differ from official channels.